 As a result of the costs and risks associated with commercializing a product candidate, we intend to seek strategic partnerships with corporate and academic collaborators, licensors, licensees and others for the research and development, manufacturing, marketing and commercialization of products.
 For instance, on November 20, 2018, we announced that we had entered into a clinical trial collaboration with Pfizer.
+Similarly, we entered into a license agreement with Newsoara effective July 25, 2019.
 There can be no assurance, however, that such collaborations will be established on favourable terms, if at all, or that future collaborations will be successful.
 Failure to attract commercial partners for our products may result in our incurring substantial clinical testing, manufacturing and commercialization costs prior to realizing any revenue from product sales or result in delays or program discontinuance if funds are not available in sufficient quantities, and this may materially adversely affect our business, financial condition and results of operations.